Skip to main content

 Photographs

 We often take photographs and videos of our children and nursery in action to aid in the recording of children’s learning and development, to share what’s happening during the day with parents and carers and to be used for promotional purposes.
-These photographs and videos are all taken using The Nurture Room phone only.
+These photographs and videos are all taken using The Nurture Room or Nurture Room preschool phone only.
 No photos will be taken of a child if consent has not been gained from the parents and carers first (contained within The Nurture Room enrolment form).
-The primary reason for taking photos of the children is for evidence for pupils’ learning.
+The primary reason for taking photos of the children is for evidence for children’s learning.
 Under no circumstances will these photographs be circulated outside the nursery.
-However, where prior permission is sought and received in writing from parents and carers beforehand, photos may also be used for the nursery website, social media pages and The Nurture Room family learning site.
+However, where prior permission is sought and received in writing from parents and carers beforehand, photos may also be used for the nursery website and social media pages.

 Phones

-Only phones, tablets and cameras provided to staff by The Nurture Room can be used throughout the course of the day.
+Only phones, tablets and cameras provided to staff by The Nurture Room and Nurture Room preschool can be used throughout the course of the day.
 Family members and visitors to the site are required to keep their phones and cameras in their pockets or handbags when on nursery premises.
 Any phone calls must be made or taken off the nursery site.

 Inclusion and diversity